Experimental design for Partially Observed Markov Decision Processes: Framework and Assumptions

 The objective is to use the controls to maximize the information we get about the parameter $\theta$ through the observed process $y_{0:T}$.
 The parameter estimation is done using maximum likelihood and it is therefore natural to try to maximize the Fisher Information of our observed process which we can express as

-which we label as the Partial Observation Fisher Information (POFI), see Appendix \ref{sec:express FI} for details on its construction.
+Details on this construction and regularity conditions required for its existence are given in Appendix \ref{sec:express FI}.
+We have suppressed the dependence of this system on the initial state $x_0$.
+In our examples we treat $x_0$ as known, but it may also be marginalized with a simple modification of the filter below.
 When we consider continuous time dynamical systems the observation spaces will be continuous, but we will use this discretized Fisher Information as an approximation to the actual Fisher Information of the observations.